-Dyspnea is the medical term for shortness of breath.
+Dyspnea is the medical term for difficulty breathing or shortness of breath.
 It is a symptom of many conditions that affect the respiratory system.

 Shortness of breath can range from mild and temporary to serious and long lasting.
 It is sometimes difficult to diagnose and treat dyspnea because there can be many different causes.

 Dyspnea can happen due to overexertion, spending time at high altitudes, or as a symptom of several conditions.

 Signs that a person is experiencing dyspnea include: